OpenPPL/ppl.nn/docs/en/building-from-source.md

 brew install libomp
 ```

-### Enable CUDA Engine
+### Building CUDA Engine

-X86-64 engine is enabled by default.
+X86-64 engine is enabled by default when building CUDA engine.

 ```bash
 ./build.sh -DHPCC_USE_CUDA=ON